The Great Outdoor Gym Company helps the NHS Forest plant new woodlands

 Georgie Delaney, Creative Director of TGO, said: “The Great Outdoor Gym Company Ltd sponsor the NHS Forest to plant trees in hospital grounds.
 This is an excellent way for us as a green company to meet part of our sustainability policy and offset our carbon footprint.
 We love the idea of creating forests in hospital gardens and truly believe the 'Great Outdoors' is healing for everyone!"

 The NHS Forest is very grateful for the ongoing support of TGO in creating these wonderful new woods to benefit thousands of people's health and wellbeing.
-“Thanks to the Great Outdoor Gym Company a number of our NHS Forest sites will be creating woodlands which will bring environmental and therapeutic benefits for all who access the healthcare estates,” Sarah Dandy, NHS Forest Coordinator.
+“Thanks to the Great Outdoor Gym Company a number of our NHS Forest sites will be creating woodlands which will bring environmental and therapeutic benefits for all who access the healthcare estates,” said the NHS Forest Coordinator.